Optimize

 Take Actions on Recommendations

-- Change Status: Change the status for the selected Recommendations.
-The status helps manage a workflow for the Recommendations.
+- Change Status: Update the workflow status for the selected Recommendations.

 View Recommendation Details

-Select a Recommendation to open a side panel with additional detail and context about the Recommendation.
+Select a Recommendation to open a side panel with additional detail and context.

-- In the Overview, you can review the description of the Recommendation, which explains how a Recommendation was generated and the steps in remediation to take in order to realize the potential savings.
-There is a graph displaying the real cost over the past 30 days for the associated resource(s).
-You can select View in Explorer to open a new tab and interact with cost data through the Explorer.
+- Overview: Description of the Recommendation, how it was generated, and remediation steps.
+Includes a graph of real cost over the past 30 days for the associated resource(s).
+Select View in Explorer to interact with cost data in the Explorer.

-- In the Resource Details, you can review additional configuration details and tags associated with the resource.
+- Resource Details: Configuration details and tags associated with the resource.

-- In Activity, you can view all actions taken against the Recommendation, such as when a Recommendation was created or who changed a status.
-Comments are also included inline, and you can view, add, edit, and delete comments to help facilitate discussions about how best to act on the Recommendation.
+- Activity: History of all actions taken on the Recommendation, including status changes and comments.
+You can view, add, edit, and delete comments to facilitate discussions about how to act on the Recommendation.

 Manage Recommendation Types

-You can control which Recommendation Types are evaluated for your organization through the Optimize Settings panel (in beta).
+Control which Recommendation Types are evaluated for your organization through the Optimize Settings panel.
 When you disable a Recommendation Type, CloudZero stops evaluating it and hides existing Recommendations of that type.
 Changes take effect during the next daily analysis cycle.

 To manage Optimize Settings, click Settings in the upper-right corner of the Optimize page.
-The list of Recommendation Types that appears allows you to:
+The list of Recommendation Types allows you to:

-- View enabled and disabled Recommendation Types: See a list of all Recommendation Types available, and within that list, which ones are enabled or disabled for your organization.
+- View enabled and disabled Recommendation Types: See all available Recommendation Types and whether each is enabled or disabled for your organization.

-- Enable or disable Recommendation types: Click a checkbox to enable or disable which Recommendation Types run against your organization, then click Save.
+- Enable or disable Recommendation Types: Click a checkbox to toggle Recommendation Types, then click Save.

 - Search: Find Recommendation Types by name.
-The search is case-insensitive and supports partial matches.
-For example, you can search for
+The search is case-insensitive and supports partial matches (e.g., search

-Note that Optimize Settings only shows Recommendation Types for providers you have connected to CloudZero.
-If you do not have a Microsoft Azure connection, for example, you will not see Recommendations for Azure.
+Optimize Settings only shows Recommendation Types for providers you have connected to CloudZero.
+If you do not have a Microsoft Azure connection, for example, you will not see Recommendation Types for Azure.

 Insights